-Figure 7 also shows that convective destabilization seems to peak in July which has maximum variance of surface temperature and relatively mildest refractivity gradients in the year (Figure 3b).
-However, by August substantial degree of stabilization may result from the impacts of cooling by rainfall in preceding months, upwelling of the Atlantic and the cool Benguela and Canary currents, as well as the shielding effect of the tall cumulus clouds (Trewartha, 1966; Ilesanmi, 1972; Nieuwolt, 1982).
-Obasi (1964) shows that the flux over Lagos is high in July/August with predominantly divergent moisture transport.
-Divergence of the marine boundary layer around Lagos may result from impact of the upwelling on the trades (Brooks and Mirrlees, 1932) or fanning out of the coastal Marine Boundary Layer (Haack and Burk, 2001), as the southwesterly trades approach Lagos in the Bight of Benin.
-By September the ITD begins its southward migration, at faster pace than the northward movement and reaches the most southern position in December-January.
+Figure 7 also shows that convective destabilization seems to peak in July which has maximum Figure 7 also shows that convective uestaoritzation may result from the impacts of Figure variance of surface temperature and relatively mildest refractivity gradients in the year (Figure variance of surface temperature and relatively mildest refractivity gradients in the year (Figure variance of surface temperature and relatively mildest refractivity gradients in the year (Figure variance of surface temperature and relatively mildest refractivity gradients in the year (Figure variance of surface temperature and relatively mildest refractivity gradients in the year (Figure variance of surface temperature and relatively mildest refractivity gradients in the year (Figure variance of surface temperature and relatively mildest refractivity gradients in the year (Figure variance of surface temperature and relatively mildest refractivity gradients in the year (Figure variance of surface temperature and relatively mildest refractivity gradients in the year (Figure variance of surface temperature and relatively mildest refractivity gradients in the year (Figure variance of surface temperature and relatively mildest refractivity gradients in the year (Figure variance of surface temperature and relatively mildest refractivity gradients in the year (Figure variance of surface temperature and relatively mildest refractivity gradients and year (Figure variance of surface temperature and relatively little and result from the impacts of cooling 3b).
+However, by August substantial degree of stabilization may result from the impacts of cooling 3b).
+However, by August substantial degree of Stantial and the cool Benguela and Canary by rainfall in preceding months, upwelling of the Atlantic and the cool Benguela and Canary by rainfall in preceding months, upwering of the tall cumulus clouds (Trewartha, 1966; Ilesanmi, currents, as well as the shielding effect of the tall cumulus clouds (Trewartha, 1966; Ilesanmi, currents, as well as the shielding click of the flux over Lagos is high in July/August with 1972; Nieuwolt, 1982).
+Obasi (1964) shows that the flux over Lagos is high in July/August with 1972; Nieuwoll, 1982).
+Obasi (1904) silonott.
+Divergence of the marine boundary layer around predominantly divergent moisture transport.
+Divergence of the marine boundary layer around predominantly divergent moisture transport and the upwelling on the trades (Brooks and Mirrlees, 1932) or Lagos may result from impact of the upwelling on the trades (Brooks and Mirrlees, 1932) or Lagos may result from impact of the approximation and Burk, 2001), as the southwesterly fanning out of the coastal Marine Boundary Layer (Haack and Burk, 2001), as the southwesterly trades approach Lagos in the Bight of Benin.
+By September the ITD begins its southward migration, trades approach Eagos in the Digital of the most southern position in Decemberat faster pace than the northward movement and reaches the most southern position in Decemberat January.
 Although such low level divergence can significantly contribute to the superrefraction and ducting in Lagos, the pronounced temperature inversion at the southern extreme of the ITD (Ojo, 1977) appears to be a major factor, with maximum impact on Lagos in December when it is closest and least impact in July when it is farthest.